caseymarquis/KC.Ricochet/README.md

             };
             var webModel = new WebModel();

-            //Copy all properties from the dbModel to the webModel ignoring the case of the property name KC.Ricochet.Util.CopyProps(fromT: dbModel, toU: webModel, ignoreCase: true, copyNullProperties: true);
+            //Copy all public properties from the dbModel to the webModel ignoring the case of the property name KC.Ricochet.Util.Copy(fromT: dbModel, toU: webModel, ignoreCase: true, copyNullMembers: true);

-            //Copy all properties from another webModel to the dbModel, ignoring case, and not copying any properties which are set to null. var userModifiedWebModel = new WebModel() {
+            //Copy all public properties from another webModel to the dbModel, ignoring case, and not copying any properties which are set to null. var userModifiedWebModel = new WebModel() {
                 id = 1,
                 name = "Bob Belcher"
             };

-            KC.Ricochet.Util.CopyProps(fromT: userModifiedWebModel, toU: dbModel, ignoreCase: true, copyNullProperties: false);
+            KC.Ricochet.Util.Copy(fromT: userModifiedWebModel, toU: dbModel, ignoreCase: true, copyNullMembers: false);
-            //You could then save the dbModel, knowing only user specified items were changed.
+            //You could then save the dbModel, knowing only user specified (non-null) items were changed.

             //You can implement your own functions like the above.
-This is how the CopyProps function was implemented: void CopyProps<T, U>(T fromT, U toU, bool ignoreCase = true, bool copyNullProperties = false) where T : class where U : class {
+This is how the Copy function was implemented: void Copy<T, U>(T fromT, U toU, bool ignoreCase = true, bool copyNullMembers = false, Func<PropertyAndFieldAccessor, bool> predicate = null) where T : class where U : class {
+                if (predicate == null) {
+                    predicate = (x) => x.IsProperty && x.IsValueOrString && x.IsPublic;
+                }
-                var fromProps = Util.GetProps<T>();
+                var fromProps = Util.GetProps<T>().Members.Where(predicate);
-                var toProps = Util.GetProps<U>();
+                var toProps = Util.GetProps<U>().Members.Where(predicate);

-                foreach (var toProp in toProps.ValueAndStringProperties) {
+                foreach (var toProp in toProps) {
-                    var fromProp = fromProps.ValueAndStringProperties.FirstOrDefault(x => string.Compare(x.Name, toProp.Name, true) == 0);
+                    var fromProp = fromProps.FirstOrDefault(x => string.Compare(x.Name, toProp.Name, ignoreCase) == 0);
                     if (fromProp == null) {
                         continue;
                     }

                     var fromValue = fromProp.GetVal(fromT);
-                    if (!copyNullProperties && object.Equals(fromValue, null)) {
+                    if (!copyNullMembers && object.Equals(fromValue, null)) {
                         continue;
                     }